RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 Both themes---teenage sexual activity and the sexual abuse of children---have inspired countless literary works.
 William Shakespeare created the most famous pair of teenage lovers, one of whom is just 13 years of age.
-See Romeo and Juliet, act I, sc.
-2, l.
-9 ("She hath not seen the change of fourteen years").
+See Romeo and Juliet, ("She hath not seen the change of fourteen years").
 In the drama, Shakespeare portrays the relationship as something splendid and innocent, but not juvenile.
-The work has inspired no less than 40 motion pictures, some of which suggest that the teenagers consummated their relationship. *E.g.,* Romeo and Juliet (B. Luhrmann director, 1996).
-Shakespeare may not have written sexually explicit scenes for the Elizabethan audience, but were modern directors to adopt a less conventional approach, that fact alone would not compel the conclusion that the work was obscene.
+The work has inspired no less than 40 motion pictures, some of which suggest that the teenagers consummated their relationship.
+Shakespeare may not have
+written sexually explicit scenes for the Elizabethan audience, but were modern directors to adopt a less conventional approach, that fact alone would not compel the conclusion that the work was obscene.

 Contemporary movies pursue similar themes.
-Last year's Academy Awards featured the movie, Traffic, which was nominated for Best Picture.
+Last year's Academy Awards featured the movie, *Traffic*, which was nominated for Best Picture.
 The film portrays a teenager, identified as a 16year-old, who becomes addicted to drugs.
 The viewer sees the degradation of her addiction, which in the end leads her  to a filthy room to trade sex for drugs.
 The year before, American Beauty won the Academy Award for Best Picture.
 In the course of the movie, a teenage girl engages in sexual relations with her teenage boyfriend, and another yields herself to the gratification of a middle-aged man.
 The film also contains a scene where, although the movie audience